What does an Integration Architect do? Michal will tell you

 What qualities should your new colleague have to fit in?

 Are you interested in Michal’s work?
-Join our team as an Integration Architect or IT talent with German language skills.
+Join our team as an Integration Architect or IT Talent with German Language.

 Send attachments larger than 4MB to